This broken bridge ranks among the oldest in France... and it’s located in the Île-de-France region.

 Ce pont brisé est l'un des plus anciens de France... et il se trouve en région parisienneCe pont brisé est l'un des plus anciens de France... et il se trouve en région parisienneCe pont brisé est l'un des plus anciens de France... et il se trouve en région parisienneCe pont brisé est l'un des plus anciens de France... et il se trouve en région parisienne

-After the war, it was left unreconstructed.
-Too heavily damaged and no longer suited to contemporary needs, it remained in this unique state: cut off in the middle of the river, appearing as if suspended in time.
+After the war, it was never rebuilt.
+Severely damaged and ill-suited to modern needs, it remained in this unusual state for several decades: cut off in the middle of the river, as if suspended in time.
 Today, the Old Bridge of Limay stands as one of the oldest surviving bridges in Île-de-France.
-Its truncated silhouette lends it an almost nostalgic charm.
+And now, a modern footbridge has been added to facilitate this crossing once again.

 This page may contain AI-assisted elements, more information here.